 ADAM NATHANIEL FURMAN

-Furman prefers to work in two ways: large public-scale works and personal, domestic objects.
-While this may at first seem antithetical, Furman is drawn to work that sits within the intimacy of everyday life.
-Whether that is a permanent mural on a public street or a decorative piece at home, Furman creates a context that sits there passively but beautifully, injecting colour and – as he describes it – campness to its surroundings.
+Furman prefers to work in two ways: large public-scale projects and personal, domestic objects.
+Although seemingly antithetical, Furman is drawn to work that sits within the intimacy of everyday life, injecting color and campness to its surroundings.
+Whether a permanent mural on a public street or a decorative piece in a home, Furman creates a context that is both beautiful and passive.

-The designer has been exhibited internationally and his work is held in the collections of leading cultural centres such as the London Design Museum, Carnegie Museum of Art and Architectural Association.
-He has created high-profile installation works for institutions such as the London Design Festival and the National Gallery of Victoria, as well as product collaborations with the likes of IKEA, de Rosso and Mirrl.
+Furman’s work has been exhibited internationally, and his pieces are held in the collections of leading cultural centers such as the London Design Museum, Carnegie Museum of Art, and Architectural Association.
+He has created high-profile installation works for institutions such as the London Design Festival and the National Gallery of Victoria.
+Furman has also collaborated with renowned brands such as IKEA, de Rosso, and Mirrl on innovative product designs.